-During the next year, we will continue to invest in ICT, trialling new approaches in order to streamline working practices.
-We will focus on ensuring our ICT provision is working for all members of the staff team and Management Committee, and seek to invest in updated systems where feasible and beneficial.
+During the lifespan of this business plan, we will continue to invest in ICT, trialling new approaches in order to streamline working practices.
+We will focus on ensuring our ICT provision is working for all members of the staff team and Management Committee and seek to invest in updated systems where feasible and beneficial.